 Designed for walk-up routine molecular structural analysis, via proton and multinuclear NMR spectroscopy, of organic compounds in solution.

-It is heavily used by synthetic organic chemists in the College of Science, Engineering and Health.
+It is heavily used by synthetic organic chemists in the STEM College.

 Equipped for multinuclear analysis of solutions, for solid state analysis of organic solids, and for LC-NMR spectroscopy.
 It is used by materials chemists, environmental scientists, natural product chemists and those who pursue metabolomics.